Benito's full name was Benito

 Italy entered

 World War II in 1940.
-In 1943, the Allies landed on

-Sicily and the Italian Fascists voted for
+Sicily and all of a sudden the Italian Fascists felt very

 Two months later the Germans